Stephen A. Eagleton

-Eagleton’s roots in Missouri history are more than a century old.
-His great-grandfather was a doctor, and was a moving force in the development of St. Louis into a major city.
-His grandfather was an extraordinary lawyer who was a primary member of the prosecution team at the Nuremburg Trials and became a civic leader in post-war St. Louis.
-His father was a prominent physician and the team doctor for the Cardinals, while his dad’s brother, Thomas Eagleton, was one of Missouri’s greatest Senators.
-After receiving his Law Degree, Mr. Eagleton has continued the family tradition of service through his work in the legal field as a professional mediator, certified by the Federal Air Marshall Service and Department of Homeland Security.
-The public service aspect of this legacy forms the core of Stephen’s political philosophy.
-“Common sense and human decency, respect for all citizens, and intelligent moderation are the keys to effective government.
-Radical positions, shouting, opinions set in concrete, and especially corruption via money interests are the things that have dragged us down for too long.
-It’s time we transformed that unhealthy partisan way of governing into a more enlightened way forward”, Eagleton says.
+Eagleton’s roots in legal and public service are more than a century old.
+His great-grandfather was a doctor, and a moving force in the development of St. Louis into a major city.
+His grandfather was an extraordinary lawyer who was a primary member of the prosecution team at the Nuremberg Trials.
+He was a civic leader in post-war St. Louis while being on the board of directors for the St. Louis Cardinals Baseball Club.
+His father was a prominent physician and the team doctor for the St. Louis Cardinals baseball team while his uncle and godfather, Thomas Eagleton, was one of Missouri’s greatest Senators.
+Although Mr. Eagletons political views differ from his late uncle, the public service lessons he learned from his grandfather and uncle Tom will never be forgotten.
+They were both some of the most respected and honorable individuals in their profession.
+After receiving his Law Degree, Mr. Eagleton has continued the family tradition of public service through his work in the legal field as a professional arbitrator/mediator, certified by the Office of Civil Rights and Liberties (OCRL) and National Resolution Center(NRC), both based in Washington DC.
+Mr. Eagleton is a dispute resolution specialists with over 1000 cases resolved to date.
+This aspect of his legacy forms the core of Stephen’s legal and public service philosophy.